 Best Practice 2: Reuse Proven Infrastructure to Save Time and Increase Interoperability

-Agencies can use open-access data repositories or their own institutional data repositories or catalogues that make data discoverable using PIDs and provide programmatic access to data possible using Application Programming Interfaces.
+Agencies can use open-access data repositories or their own organizational data repositories or catalogues that make data discoverable using PIDs and provide programmatic access to data possible using APIs.

 Challenge 3: Sustaining the Dataset — Who is responsible, and why should I contribute?